fcerbell/fcerbell.github.io/_drafts/en/2016-04-10-NoSQLReportingIntroduction.md

 parent-child relationship.
-This leads to a *snowflake* schema at the end, but as I said previously, the DWH is not normalized, so the hierarchies can be flattened to have only one table for each hierarchy, with one record for each smaller granularity (the day) grouping alltogether the year, half, quarter, month and day information.
-This makes the records bigger, but minimize the hops (joins) and provide good performances with relevant indexes (at the price of even more disk space needed).
+This leads to a *snowflake* schema at the end, but as I said previously, the DWH is not normalized, so the hierarchies can be flattened to have only one table for each hierarchy, with one record for each smaller granularity (the day) grouping (and duplicating) alltogether the year, half, quarter, month and day information.
+This makes the records bigger and duplicated, but minimize the hops (joins) and provide better performances with relevant indexes (at the price of even more disk space needed).

 ### Facts tables

 The fact tables are simpler to understand.
 There is one fact table to store all preaggregated KPIs which share the same hierarchies.
 Each record is the KPIs aggregation at the cross of the hierarchies.
-Given our example, if some KPIs are sharing the Year/Month/Date and the Continent/Country/City hierarchy, there would be a record for each Date/City combination.
+Given our example, if some KPIs are sharing the Year/Month/Date and the Continent/Country/City hierarchy, there would eventually be records for each Date/City combination that has a KPI value.
+If there is no KPI value for a specific Date/City combination, there will be no fact record for this combination.
 That's why useless levels and granularities should be avoided, it leads to disk space useage and to extra computation when asking for useful granularity aggregations, ie storing hourly data leade to 24*NbCities more records and there will always be a computation for the daily aggregation which is the lowest level asked by the business, instead of saving space and having immediate static results.

+It is very common to have holes in the fact tables, there can be no existing aggregated value for all the hierarchy level combinations.
+A city can exist in the reference tables, but we have no customer there.
+All the dates could exist (and most of the time, should) in the time dimension hierarchies, even if there was no sale at a specific date : no sale occured at a specific date, for a specific city and there will be no record for this combination in the fact table.
+If we consider the DWH as an hyper-cube, it is very often full of ... holes !

-Obviously, a datawarehouse can be very big as it contains a record for all the hierarchies lowest granularity combination.
+Obviously, a datawarehouse can be very big as it could contain a record for all the hierarchies lowest granularity combination.
 With 10 KPIs only, and two dimensions (and only one hierarchy in each) : 100 cities and a single year of historical data, you will have 100x365=36,500 records.

-## The Datamarts (DMT)
+## The Datamarts (DMT[^14])

 Datamarts are often called hyper-cubes.
 There can be several datamarts built from a single data warehouse.
 They can be built and rebuilt on demand and are often wiped/rebuild by a nightly batch, with a frequency related to the datawarehouse refresh frequency.
-Each datamart contains only a consistent subseti of the data warehouse, with one or few fact tables sharing the same hierarchies, at the business requested granularity.
+Each datamart contains only a consistent subset of the data warehouse, with one or few fact tables sharing the same hierarchies that need to be compared together, at the business requested granularity.
+It is possible to preaggregate KPI values in a datamart at a higher level than in the datawarehouse.
+If the business user wants to zoom in the data at a lower granularity, the analytic tool will *drill-through* by using the datawarehouse data.
 A datamart is designed to provide consistent data, which are comparables (same hierarchies), to answer to targetted business questions as fast as possible.
-They are usuallu stored in a dedicated storage engine (MOLAP), a relational storage engine with a star or snowflake schema (ROLAP), or an hybrid storage (HOLAP) which can store preaggregated intermediate levels.
+They are usually stored in a dedicated storage engine (MOLAP[^16]), a relational storage engine with a star or snowflake schema (ROLAP[^17]), or an hybrid storage (HOLAP[^18]) which can store preaggregated intermediate levels.
 The datamarts can be seen as datasources designed to be used in a pivot table.
 Some of the datamart storage provide a dedicated query language : MDX, an SQL like query language for multi-dimensional data, often transmitted over the network using XMLA protocol.

 MDX sample :